MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsTeamsMessagingPolicy.md

 ### -AllowOwnerDeleteMessage
 Determines whether owners are allowed to delete all the messages in their team.
 Set this to TRUE to allow.
 Set this to FALSE to prohibit.

+If the `-AllowUserDeleteMessage` parameter is set to FALSE, the team owner will not be able to delete their own messages.

 ```yaml
 Type: Boolean
 Parameter Sets: (All)